-The Ortigas Avenue is a 15.5-kilometer (9.6-mile) route that connects Eastern Metro Manila to Western Rizal.
+Rizal’s proximity to Ortigas Avenue, which is a 15.5-kilometer (9.6-mile) route that connects Eastern Metro Manila to Western Rizal enhance connectivity and opens up a slew of investment opportunities.
 It is one of Metro Manila’s busiest roadways, acting as the primary route of the Metro’s east-west corridor and mainly catering to traffic to and from Rizal.

 Marikina-Infanta Highway (completed)

 The Marikina-Infanta Roadway, also known as the Marcos Highway, Marilaque Road, or Marikina-Infanta Road, is a picturesque mountain 117.5-kilometer (73.0 mi) highway connecting Metro Manila to Infanta, Quezon, in the Philippines.
 The route is informally known as the Marilaque Highway among motorists.

 The Marikina-Infanta Highway begins at the intersection of Katipunan Avenue in Quezon City, at its border with Marikina, as a physical continuation of Aurora Boulevard.
 It runs through Marikina Valley and Antipolo, intersecting the Sumulong Highway at the Masinag Junction.